Yomguithereal/baobab/README.md

 tree.get('data', '$fromJohn', 'txt');
 >>> 'Hey'

-// Just note than computed data node a read-only and that the tree
+// Just note that computed data node is read-only and that the tree
 // will throw if you try to update a path lying beyond a computed node tree.set(['data', '$fromJohn', 'txt'], 'Yay');
 >>> Error!